bootchk/solabile/myPublicWorks.md

 Satellites are spaced non-uniformly, to form more than a [catenary](https://en.wikipedia.org/wiki/Catenary) curve.
 Solar cells are Powerfilm model LL3-37, for indoor light.
-Top is mirrored plastic, and collect dust.
+Top is mirrored plastic, and collects dust.
-Motors are brushless Nidec brand motors.
+Motors are brushless, Nidec brand motors.
-No batteries; AVX brand, 15 mF capacitors.
+No batteries; AVX brand, 15 mF super capacitors.
 Since no batteries and brushless motors, it should last for decades if not a century.

 ![My public work Satellites](/assets/Satellites.jpg)